 - Nature.
-This relates to the efficacy and type of audit procedure used by an auditor based on whatever level of risk is acceptable.
-The methods are more expensive and extensive if the acceptable level of risk is low.
+This relates to the efficacy and type of audit procedure an auditor uses based on whatever level of risk is acceptable.
+The lower your risk level is, the more expensive and extensive your audit procedures will be.
 Conversely, the procedures are less expensive (and less effective) when the acceptable level of risk is higher.

 - Extent.
-This is the quantity of evidence an auditor gathers depending upon how substantive testing is conducted.
-Procedures that need more tests and larger sample sizes are frequently required when acceptable risk is low.
-When it’s high, processes require fewer tests and smaller sample sizes.
+This is the quantity of evidence an auditor gathers, depending on how much substantive testing is conducted.
+Procedures requiring more tests and larger sample sizes are frequently needed when acceptable risk is low.
+When your risk levels are high, processes require fewer tests and smaller sample sizes.

 - Timing.
 This relates to how the timing of an audit event might change due to the acceptable risk level.
-The auditor may perform audits in the middle of the month if controls are solid and the expected level of risk identification is minimal.
+For example, the auditor may perform audits in the middle of the month if controls are solid and the expected level of risk identification is minimal.
 Conversely, the auditor may audit closer to month- or year-end if the expected risk is high.

 What Is Control Testing?